ReillyBova/Global-Illumination/README.md

 It is noted that are some noticible artificats along sharp edges, however it is likely possible to remove them either with filtering, or with sort sort of adaptive sampling — where rays that move relatively little between samples use full radiance estimates instead.

 ##### Figure 34: A comparision of indirect illumination techniques.
 Figure (34a) computes indirect illumination using expensive radiance estimations within large important sampling loops.
 It took over ten minutes to render.
-Conversely, Figure (34b) utilizes the accelerated approach of irradiance caching at the cost of accuracy.
+Conversely, Figure (34b) utilizes the accelerated approach of irradiance caching at the cost of accuracy and took about 3 minutes to render.
 | Figure 34a | Figure 34b |
 |:---:|:---:|
 | ![Fig 34a](/gallery/figures/fig_34a.png?raw=true) | ![Fig 34b](/gallery/figures/fig_34b.png?raw=true) |